 Elementary and middle school children experiencing food insecurity, often face hunger at home when meals are not available during the weekends.

-Working with educators to identify chronically hungry kids, the Food 4 Kids program provides backpacks full of nutritious, nonperishable, kid-friendly food items to take home each Friday afternoon during the school year.
-The program operates in roughly 300 schools, serving up to 11,000 chronically hungry children each week.
+Working with educators to identify chronically hungry kids, the Food 4 Kids program provides backpacks full of nutritious, nonperishable, kid-friendly food items to take home each Friday afternoon.
+The program operates in over 300 schools, serving up to 11,000 chronically hungry children each week.

 School Pantry Program